 Having been in some degree of daily pain for almost two years now, I have learned a few things about the relationship between physical pain and mental suffering:

 - It's important to distinguish between 'primary' and 'secondary' pain.
 I learned this from Vidyamala Burch, founder of the excellent Breathworks.
-This organisation provides the Mindfulness-Based Pain Management programme, which has a strong research base behind it and helps many people in the UK deal with chronic pain and illness.
+This organisation provides the Mindfulness-Based Pain Management programme, which has a strong research base behind it and helps many people in the UK and beyond deal with chronic pain and illness.

 - Burch also co-wrote Mindfulness for Health: A Practical Guide to Relieving Pain, Reducing Stress and Restoring Wellbeing with Danny Penman.
 In this superb book the authors explain that primary pain is the actual raw data caused by, say, a gash in your leg.
 Intriguingly, the majority of the pain you end up experiencing is secondary – the pain created by your brain as it amplifies that raw data, depending on the way you think about and respond to your primary pain.